-Individuals or Entities Description of Transaction Value in Baht Pricing Policy Reason and /Relationship Transactions 2023 2022 necessity Hitech Land Cholburi The Company leases 1,956,238.32 1,778,806.20 Rental rate for It is necessary (2002) Co., Ltd. area on 3 rd floor of the 3-year, Baht to lease the Relationship building, located at 150.83 - 166.29 office space for The lessor major 728/10, Sukhumvit averaged per credit analysis shareholders are Mr. Road, Bangprasoi Sub- square meters, section, and Danucha Veerapong, District, Muang District, was lower than conference and Mr. Prapakorn Cholburi Province with the Baht 245 room for eastern Veerapon who joinly area of 244.05 square per square region held 27% Both are meters to be utilized as meter, the employees and Chairperson of the branch office space, averaged there was no Executive Committee, with lease term of 3 appraised other suitable and Managing years from 1 March rental rate building in the Director of ECL 2023 to 28 February Other terms and area. respectively, and also 2026, with lease rental conditions shareholders of ECL payable monthly, Baht within the lease holding jointly 8.66% 51,840.70 for the first contract were of ECL equity year, Baht 54,432.74 for equivalent to the 2 nd year, and Baht other lessors 57,154.38 for the 3 rd year
+Individuals or Entities Description of Transaction Value in Baht Pricing Policy Reason and /Relationship Transactions 2024 2023 necessity Hitech Land Cholburi The Company leases area 1,961,133.84 1,961,133.84 Rental rate for It is necessary to (2002) Co., Ltd. on 3 rd floor of the building, 3-year, Baht lease the office Relationship located at 728/10, 150.83 - 166.29 space for credit The lessor major Sukhumvit Road, averaged per analysis section, shareholders are Mr. Bangprasoi Sub-District, SQM, was lower and conference Danucha Verapong, and Muang District, Cholburi than the Baht room for eastern Mr. Prapakorn Veerapon Province with area of 245 per SQM, region who jointly held 27% 244.05 square meters to the averaged employees and Both are Chairperson of be utilized as branch appraised rental there was no the Executive office space, with lease rate other suitable Committee, and term of 3 years from 1 Other terms building in the Managing Director of March 2023 to 28 within the lease area.
+ECL respectively, and February 2026, with lease contract were also shareholders of rental payable monthly, equivalent to ECL holding jointly Baht 51,840.70 for the other lessors 8.66% of ECL equity first year, Baht 54,432.74 for the 2 nd year, and Baht 57,154.38 for the 3 rd year